 Managing special occasions

-Special occasions and events in your life can be hard when someone had died.
+Special occasions and events in your life can be difficult when someone has died.
 The fact that that person isn’t there with you at big moments can feel really strange.

 It can make even the happiest occasion a bit sad.